Torrey Pines: A Complete Hiking Guide

 Next, cross the road where you’ll encounter the Whitaker Garden, home to various plants from both the Coastal Sage Scrub and Southern Maritime Chaparral plant communities.
 Along the path, you’ll encounter various placards providing information on each.

-She also funded the construction of the Torrey Pines Lodge, which originally opened as a restaurant.
+She also funded the construction of the Torrey Pines Lodge, which originally operated as a restaurant.

 Torrey Pines Hike